input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 For those who offered their help this year: thank you!
-Until now it was difficult to split the work into independent tasks (one fix led to a new failure, which lead to an architectural issue etc.) and it was difficult to coordinate with people outside of our team.
+Until now it was difficult to split the work into independent tasks (one fix led to a new failure, which led to an architectural issue, etc.) and it was difficult to coordinate with people outside of our team.
 However, we're now in a much better position to discuss suggestions and to test/review patches in the spirit of open source.